Vienna temple attack: Claims and denials of responsibility

+Ravidassia Identity Shift Following Vienna Temple Attack

+Before the violent attack at the Vienna temple in May 2009, in which Sant Ramanand Dass was killed and Sant Niranjan Dass was seriously injured, the Sikh holy book Shri Guru Granth Sahib was installed over there.
+But after this violent clash, followers of the Dera Sachkhand Ballan formally moved to declare a separate Ravidassia identity.
+As part of this shift, they compiled a new scripture, Amritbani Guru Ravidass Ji, containing only the hymns of Guru Ravidas, and began installing it in place of the Guru Granth Sahib in many Ravidassia temples, including the Guru Ravidas Janam Asthan Temple.
+This process was not without controversy as some within the community resist the removal of Guru Granth Sahib, seeing it as integral to shared history and identity, while others argue that replacing it affirms the community’s autonomy and addresses long-felt grievances about caste discrimination and marginalization.

 Arrest and trial

 One of the six suspects detained in connection with the attack was released due to lack of evidence.
 Four of the six offenders were Non-Resident Indian asylum seekers living in Austria and were identified as Satwinder Singh, 28, Jaspal Singh, 34, Tasum Singh, 45 and Sukhwinder Singh, 28.
 The other two attackers - Hardeep Singh, 33 and Charnjit Singh, 24, entered Austria illegally, authorities said.
 Amritpal Singh, a 26-year-old Sikh man of Indian origin, was arrested after a firefight with commandos of the Austrian police who raided his apartment while investigating the murder.

-After nearly 11 hours of deliberations, the jury found main defendant Jaspal Singh guilty of shooting Ramanand to death and he received a life-sentence; he was also convicted of attempted murder.
+After nearly 11 hours of deliberations, the jury found main defendant Jaspal Singh guilty of shooting Ramanand Dass to death and he received a life-sentence; he was also convicted of attempted murder.
 Four men were convicted of aiding Singh and were sentenced to between 17 and 18 years, while one was found guilty of attempted coercion and received a 6-month sentence.
 The prosecutor had alleged that some of the men had travelled to Vienna from Barcelona in Spain with the aim of carrying out their crime.